hyunah1224/hyunah1224.github.io/index.md

 ### As Co-Investigator

-- National Research Foundation of Korea (Humanities and Social Sciences Research Institute Support Program): **Building a Database of Early Modern East Asian Language Materials Recorded in Hunminjeongeum** ; 2025 ; approx. $1,250,000
+- National Research Foundation of Korea (Humanities and Social Sciences Research Institute Support Research): **Building a Database of Early Modern East Asian Language Materials Recorded in Hunminjeongeum** ; 2025 ; approx. $1,250,000
 - Gwangju Cultural Foundation: **Asian Folktales and Myths Killer Content Development Project** ; 2024
 - National Research Foundation of Korea (Basic Research for the Humanities and Social Sciences, Collaborated Research): **Shifting the paradigm of research by Westerners: Chinese Studies by Modern Western Missionaries** ; Jun.
 2023 - May 2026 ; $200,000